 The introduced proteins are present in very low levels in the canola seed and therefore their potential consumption prior to any processing is likely to be very small.
-Given that oil is highly processed and protein is removed from the final food fraction, oil is not considered to contain any protein (or DNA).
+Given that oil is highly processed and protein is removed from the final food fraction, oil is not considered to contain any protein (and DNA).

-It is important to note that only canola oil from glyphosate-tolerant canola has been assessed for human consumption and that canola meal, whether genetically modified or not, is not considered fit for human consumption due to naturally occurring toxicants.
+It is important to note that only canola oil has been assessed to assess its safety for human consumption and that canola meal is not considered fit for human consumption due to naturally occurring toxicants.
 The genetic modification of canola line GT73 will not change this pattern of consumption and therefore the dietary exposure to genetically modified canola oil is expected to be as for other commercially available canola lines.